 The agreement is likely to include a legal fee contribution toward the cost of your legal fees.
 The value of this contribution varies but it is commonly between £350 plus VAT to £500 plus VAT.
 The contribution can be higher depending on the circumstances.
 If you wish to negotiate on the financial package which is being offered or the terms of the agreement, you may exceed the legal fee contribution offered by your employer.
 Your solicitor can discuss this with you and will be able to provide you with a cost estimate if necessary.

-If you are presented with a settlement agreement and need guidance through this process then contact one of our eight-strong team of employment solicitors who advise employees on settlement agreements on a regular basis.
+If you are presented with a settlement agreement and need guidance through this process then contact one of our eight-strong team of employment solicitors who advise employees on settlement agreements on a regular basis or take a look at our dedicatated “Settlement Agreement” page on our website.

 SIGN UP to receive email notification when our dedicated “Coronavirus – Legal advice and guidance” page is updated as and when new/amended guidance is announced by government or other regulatory bodies.